Information about breast cancer

 To join a group of Pink Ribbonettes you have had breast cancer, but a fat arm is certainly not a prerequisite.
 Strength training, such as paddling, is beneficial for all patients.
 Not all groups have a dragon boat.
 The groups in Brussels and Turnhout have their own dragon boat.
 'On the Nete in Lier, it is difficult to maneuver a dragon boat,' says Monique Quaeyhaegens.
 'We use a ten-seat, the one where you do the same paddling movements.
 Our group is affiliated with the canoe club in Lier.
 We can use one of their boats.'
 The Pink Ribbonettes of Lier meet every Sunday morning to paddle on the Nete River, 'When it's really too cold, in pit of winter, we go hiking.
 We have become a real group of friends.'

-Internationally, paddling groups are united in the International Breast Cancer Paddlers Commission (IBCPC).
-You can find them on Facebook.
+Here you can read more about the different groups in Lier, Turnhout and Brussels.
+Internationally, the paddling groups are united in the International Breast Cancer Paddlers Commission (IBCPC).

 Continue reading